beelzetron/from-standalone-rhacm-to-active-passive/README.md

       ```

       Only the resources that would be backed up will be deleted by this `Restore`, **the task will honor backup exclusion label**.

+    This `Restore`, once completed, can be safely deleted with the command

+      ```
+      oc -n open-cluster-management-backup delete restore restore-with-cleanup
+      ```

 11. On the Passive Hubs create the `Restore` Custom Resource to periodically restore passive data from the Primary Hub: [cluster_v1beta1_restore_passive_sync.yaml](https://github.com/stolostron/cluster-backup-operator/blob/release-2.5/config/samples/cluster_v1beta1_restore_passive_sync.yaml)